-Our congregation gives 25% of its undesignated Sunday Plate donations to a local project or service agency to assist in the community.
-In the spring the committee accepts nominees for the 25% of Sunday Plate Funds for the upcoming fiscal year that begins July 1.
-SJFC 25% Plate Application 2016-17
+Our congregation gives 25% of undesignated Sunday Plate donations to a local project or service agency.
+SJFC facilitates the selection of the recipient of this fund.
+In the spring the committee accepts nominees for the upcoming fiscal year, which begins July 1.
+Nomination forms will be posted on this page.

 This fiscal year (July 1, 2020 – June 30, 2021) 25% of non-pledge gifts from our offering each Sunday will be given to:

 which ensures that qualifying families pay no more than 10% of their household income for childcare.

 Nomination Process for 2021-2022: Applications will be available on March 1, Application deadline is April 15

 The process for nominating our next local non-profit agency to receive 25% of Sunday non-pledge plate collections is approaching.
 An application form with guidelines will become available on March 1, 2021 for those who would like to nominate an agency to receive the funds from July 2021 – June 2022.
 The application deadline will be April 15th, after which the Social Justice Funds Committee will choose three nominee finalists for the congregation to vote on at the spring congregational meeting on June 6th.

 Our contributions to the current recipient, Monroe County United Ministries Compass Early Learning Center, is $3814 in the first two fiscal quarters (with 2 more quarters to go!).
 The total donated to Volunteers in Medicine, last year’s recipient, was $8323!
 What local non-profit agency would you like to see be our next recipient?